Applifier/unity-ads-helper/README.md

 ![Unity Ads Settings](images/menu-item-banner.png)

-The `UnityAdsHelper.Initialize()` method configures and initializes Unity Ads by referencing the settings stored in [UnityAdsSettings](Assets/UnityAdsHelper/Scripts/UnityAdsSettings.cs), a ScriptableObject.
-By default, the UnityAdsSettings asset can be found in the Resources directory.
-You can view the UnityAdsSettings asset in the Inspector by selecting it directly, or by selecting **Edit > Unity Ads Settings** from the Unity Editor menu.
-Selecting this menu item will create the UnityAdsSettings asset if it does not already exist in your project.
+The `UnityAdsHelper.Initialize()` method configures and initializes Unity Ads by referencing the settings stored in an instance of [UnityAdsSettings](Assets/UnityAdsHelper/Scripts/UnityAdsSettings.cs), a ScriptableObject.
+By default, the _UnityAdsSettings_ asset can be found in the _Resources_ directory.
+You can view the _UnityAdsSettings_ asset in the Inspector by selecting it directly, or by selecting **Edit > Unity Ads Settings** from the Unity Editor menu.
+Selecting this menu item will create the _UnityAdsSettings_ asset if it does not already exist in your project.

 The option **Enable Test Mode** is enabled by default in UnityAdsSettings.
 While developing and testing your game, you should always leave Test Mode enabled.
 The only time it's appropriate to disable Test Mode is in cases where you are attempting to test the functionality of production ad campaigns, instead of just test ad campaigns.